Daníel Guðni Guðmundsson: Coaching career

 In 2015, Daníel was hired as the head coach of Grindavík women's team.
 He guided the team to the Icelandic Cup finals where it lost to Snæfell 78–80.
 In the Úrvalsdeild playoffs, Grindavík took a commanding 2–0 lead against heavy favorites Haukar in the semi-finals before losing three straight and the series 2–3.

 In April 2016, Daníel was hired as the head coach of Njarðvík.
 His first season at the helm proved to be a disappointing one as Njarðvík missed out on the playoffs for the first time since 1993 after losing to Þór Þorlákshöfn in the last game of the season.
 The team bounced back the following season, finishing fifth in the league.
 After being swept by eventual champions KR in the first round of the 2018 playoffs, Njarðvík chose not to give Daníel a contract extension.

 After serving as an assistant coach to both Grindavík's men's and women's teams for the 2018–2019 season, Daníel was hired as the head coach Grindavík men's team in April 2019.
 He guided Grindavík to the Icelandic Cup Finals in February 2020 where it lost to Stjarnan.

 On 21 February 2022, Daníel was let go by Grindavík with five games left of the season and the team in 6th place.

 In May 2022, Daníel was hired as an assistant coach to Benedikt Guðmundsson at Njarðvík men's team.
+He left the team at the conclusion of the 2023–2024 season.